 Through his work of investigation and statistics, John Snow developed the basis of Epidemiology, a branch of medicine that is used to determine the origins and patterns of disease and health.
 It is how we find the source of E. coli outbreaks coming from spinach, or how we try to determine which flu vaccines to develop each year.

-Do you know any interesting facts about cholera, or is there a microbe that you think we should cover? let us know by emailing us or leaving a comment bellow!
+Do you know any interesting facts about cholera, or is there a microbe that you think we should cover?
+Let us know by emailing us or leaving a comment below!